Review: Adachi and Shimamura

 Watch it at: Kawaiifu

-Yuri: Japanese jargon term for characters, themes, content and a genre involving lesbian relationships or female homoeroticism in light novels, manga, anime, video games and related Japanese media.
+This is a Yuri anime.
+Yuri is a Japanese jargon term for characters, themes, content and a genre involving lesbian relationships or female homoeroticism.

 Adachi and Shimamura is like if somebody looked at the yuri trash-fire that was Citrus and said... hey, why don't we do that except with relatable, well developed and human characters?